att/rcloud/README.md

     Cookie.Domain: myserver.mydomain

-Alternatively, you can set `Host:` instead with the same effect.
+Alternatively, you can set `Host:` instead with the same effect (Host is used in other places not just the cookie domain).

+Also if things are failing, try to run

+    rcloud.support:::check.installation(force.all=TRUE)

+which will re-fetch and install all packages.